drpicox/classroom--cities-game--2021/src/main/resources/blog/2021-12-11_load_potatoes_to_ship.md

  * There should contain the "deck" "Potato store".
  * The resource "potato" maximum should be 5.
  * The resource "potato" count should be 0.
+ * The resource "wood" count should be 0.
  * Load 5 of "potato"
  <!-- SNAPSHOT status=200 -->
  * The resource "potato" count should be 5.